 This make-ahead custard is a great dessert recipe for company:

-Anything I can make-ahead of time is ideal so last-minute cooking in the kitchen isn't stressful.
-These can be in the fridge waiting for you to just add blueberries and whipped cream before serving.
+When having people over, anything I can make-ahead of time is ideal to avoid last-minute stressful cooking.
+These can be in the fridge waiting for you to just add whipped cream before serving.

 The other great part about this recipe that everyone commented on was that it had a nice creamy texture with just the right amount of sweetness, not too sweet or heavy tasting.
 Even better, with all the nutrient-dense ingredients and only unrefined sugar from the maple syrup, it's actually good for you!
 It’s very close to crème brûlée only without the crispy sugared top.

-Here's where I found the original recipe and I made minor changes.
+Here's where I found the original recipe and I made a few changes.

 Make-Ahead Custard Dessert